Ahtat204/ConversationsManager/README.md

 ## 🚀 Gemini Backend API – Conversation History

-This backend API service is designed to **store and retrieve conversation history** for your Gemini project, leveraging a **MongoDB** database for persistence.
+This backend API service is designed to **store and retrieve conversation history** for the Gemini project, leveraging a **MongoDB** database for persistence.

 -----